Angels rally in 9th to beat Blue Jays

 Keynan Middleton replaced Petit in the bottom of the fifth and walked his first batter, Montero.

-The Blue Jays catcher was running with the pitch and came around to scored on Darwin Barney's double to left.
+The Blue Jays catcher was running with the pitch and scored on Darwin Barney's double to left.
 Ryan Goins doubled down the left-field line to increase the lead to 3-0.

 Shane Robinson, Yunel Escobar and Trout singled in the sixth to produce one run for the Angels with one out.
 Albert Pujols walked to load the bases.
 Simmons hit a two-run single with two out to tie the game.